mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/README.md

 Contains the PUTSPRITE function similar to that of MSX BASIC.

+Allows you to work with in G3 screen mode (V9938), but color cannot be assigned.
+I require that we write the colors of the 8/16 lines of each sprite plane in the Sprite Color Table (VRAM 1C00h).
+The same will happen, for the Early Clock attribute.
+The functions of this library will not take effect.
+Bit 7 (EC) must be modified for each line of the sprite plane of the same color table.
+More information in the [9938 Technical Data Book](http://map.grauw.nl/resources/video/v9938/v9938.xhtml).

 It is complemented with the [VDP TMS9918A MSX ROM Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen (screen and sprites mode).

 It uses the functions from the MSX BIOS, so it is designed to create applications in ROM format.